Sound effects have been used in cartoons since the early days of cinema.

 Sound effects enhance the enjoyment of watching a cartoon.
 Adding thunder to a dark story can create a scary mood.
 Or a comedy can be enriched by adding a few goofy sounds.

-For instance, seeing a character fall off-screen down a flight of stairs is not very funny.
+For instance, seeing a character fall off-screen down a flight of stairs is not funny.
 It can be sad.
 But if the fall is accompanied by a loud crash of cymbals, it can be hilarious.

 When Are Sound Effects Effective?

-Sound effects are effective when they’re enhancing the cartoon they’re added to.
+Sound effects are practical when they’re enhancing the cartoon they’re added to.
 If a door is opened, it should creak.
 If someone is blowing their nose, it should honk.
 These sounds make the story come to life and make it more believable.

 The most effective sound effects are the ones that are out of context.
 A character comes to a complete stop while running.
 Their feet sound like tires skidding to a halt.
 They get hit on the head and a cuckoo clock sound plays while birds fly around them.
 These sounds make otherwise mundane actions more comical.